 incompatible shapes or indexing values that are out of bounds) and

-the optimizations are applied, the user error will get lost.
+the rewrites are applied, the user error will get lost.
 Most of the

 time, the assumption is that the user inputs are valid.
 So it is good

-to have the optimization being applied, but losing the error is bad.
+to have the rewrite applied, but losing the error is bad.

-The newest optimization in Aesara with such assumption will add an
+The newest rewrite in Aesara with such an assumption will add an

 assertion in the graph to keep the user error message.
 Computing